-The approved consolidated baseline methodology ACM0002 - "Consolidated baseline methodology for grid-connected electricity generation from renewable sources", applies to electricity capacity additions from run-of-river hydro power plants, which is the proposed project activity.
+The approved consolidated baseline methodology ACM0002 - "Consolidated baseline methodology for grid-connected electricity generation from renewable sources", applies to electricity capacity additions from small hydro power plants with reservoir, which is the proposed project activity.
 The baseline scenario considers the electricity which would have otherwise been generated by the operation of grid-connected power plants and by the addition of new generation sources.

-Reduction in CO2 emissions by the projects activity two small hydro power plants is the result of the displacement of generation from fossil-fuel thermal plants that would have otherwise delivered to the interconnected grid.
+Reduction in CO2 emissions by the project small hydro power plant is the result of the displacement of generation from fossil-fuel thermal plants that would have otherwise delivered to the interconnected grid.